idsia-robotics/mutual_gaze_detector/README.md

 Mutual Gaze Detector
 ==============

-This repository contains a ROS2 implementation of a mutual gaze detector designed for Human Robot Interaction applications which requires reasonable tracking up 5 meters.
+This repository contains a ROS2 implementation of a mutual gaze detector designed for Human Robot Interaction applications which requires good performance up to a subject distance of 5 meters.

 We provide two ways of installation: from scratch on native Ubuntu 22.04 or Docker images to simplify the setup procedure.